 The project will fully elucidate the role of fusion proteins in tumourigenesis, inform the development of novel diagnostic and prognostic tools and provide novel therapeutic targets.

-Interested candidates should in the first instance contact (Dr Lynne Bingle [Email Address Removed])
+Enquiries: Interested candidates should in the first instance contact (Dr Lynne Bingle [email protected])